Student Well-being Teams

 What services do they provide?

 The teams help students build strength in the areas of mental, social and physical health.
-They support children and youth to deal with issues like mental health, sleep, exercise, food, screen time, family and relationships.
+They support children and youth to deal with issues like anxiety, sleep, exercise, food, screen time, family and relationships.

 Teams offer evidence-based programs in key areas, such as self-regulation, anxiety, social skills and parental support.